 The seamless integration of Microsoft Dynamics with Office tools is unmatched, but licensing can be complex.

-Businesses deeply invested in the Microsoft ecosystem.
+Businesses with over 100 employees that are managing international financial operations and are deeply invested in the Microsoft ecosystem.

 A cloud-based financial management system with strong accounting automation.